 Out with the old.
 Your new lawn does not want to compete with old sod and weeds.

 If you have a small area where you plan to seed grass, hand tools are sufficient to do the job.
 Get in there with shovels and rakes and dig out the old sod and weeds.

 If you plan to remove all vegetation, it may be simpler to use a nonselective broad-spectrum herbicide that will kill any plants it contacts.
 Follow label instructions carefully and be sure it doesn’t overspray or run off the area where you want it applied.

 Whichever method you use, though, don’t overdo it.
-You want to loosen the soil and get rid of the old vegetation but leave that precious good topsoil behind.
+You want to loosen the soil and get rid of the old vegetation but preserve that precious good topsoil.

 Once you have removed the weeds and old sod, loosen the soil.
 You don’t need to turn the topsoil over.
 Just break it up so the new grass seeds’ roots can easily grow through.
 If you just have a small area to seed, a digging fork will do the trick.
 For larger areas, consider a core aerator.
 You can rent one and do the job yourself, or hire a lawn care company to do it for you.

 While you have the soil bare is a perfect time to attend to any grading issues your future lawn will have by filling in low spots.
 Use a half-and-half mixture of sand and topsoil to fill any low spots.

 An even lawn without bumps will prevent accidental scalping of your future lawn.